blaze/blaze/docs/source/overview.rst

     Any object which supports indexing by scalars to retrieve individual elements, and slicing (indexing by more complex objects, usually Tuples) to retrieve subsets or subspaces.
-There is no concept of "shape" here in the classical Numpy sense; an Indexable should be considered to be one-dimensional.
+There is no concept of "shape" here in the classical NumPy sense; an Indexable should be considered to be one-dimensional.
 However, there is no restriction nor guarantee on the type and size of its elements.